What is Postmodern Art? The Genre Defined in 8 Iconic Works

 physical impossibility of death in the mind

 Damien Hirst‘s The Physical Impossibilities of Death In The Mind of Someone Living (1991) is also known as The Shark.
 The reason for this is the content of this work of art, which is a tiger shark in formaldehyde.
-The artist Damien Hirst was part of the so-called Young British Artists, who became known for their provocative and also shocking works of art.
+The artist Damien Hirst was part of the Young British Artists, who became known for their provocative and shocking works of art.
 In this artwork, Damien Hirst confronts the viewers of his artwork with their own death, which is manifested in the tiger shark.

 Author Image